-ALS: In collaboration with Astellas, we are conducting FORTITUDE-ALS.
-This trial was designed to enroll approximately 450 eligible ALS patients to be randomized (1:1:1:1) to receive either 150 mg, 300 mg or 450 mg of reldesemtiv or placebo dosed orally twice daily for 12 weeks.
-The primary efficacy endpoint of FORTITUDE-ALS is the change from baseline in the percent predicted slow vital capacity ("SVC") at 12 weeks.
-Secondary endpoints include slope of the change from baseline in the mega-score of muscle strength measured by hand held dynamometry ("HHD") and handgrip dynamometry in patients on reldesemtiv; change from baseline in the ALS Functional Rating Scale - Revised ("ALSFRS-R"); incidence and severity of treatment-emergent adverse events ("TEAEs"); and plasma concentrations of reldesemtiv at the sampled time points during the study.
-Exploratory endpoints measured include the effect of reldesemtiv versus placebo on self-assessments of respiratory function made at home by the patient with help as needed by the caregiver; disease progression through quantitative measurement of speech production characteristics over time; disease progression through quantitative measurement of handwriting abilities over time; and change from baseline in quality of life (as measured by the ALSAQ-5) in patients on reldesemtiv.
+ALS: In collaboration with Astellas, we conducted FORTITUDE-ALS.
+This trial enrolled 458 eligible ALS patients who were randomized (1:1:1:1) to receive either 150 mg, 300 mg or 450 mg of reldesemtiv or placebo dosed orally twice daily for 12 weeks.
+The primary efficacy endpoint of FORTITUDE-ALS was the change from baseline in the percent predicted slow vital capacity ("SVC") at 12 weeks.
+Secondary endpoints included slope of the change from baseline in the mega-score of muscle strength measured by hand held dynamometry and handgrip dynamometry in patients on reldesemtiv; change from baseline in the ALS Functional Rating Scale - Revised ("ALSFRS-R"); incidence and severity of treatment-emergent adverse events; and plasma concentrations of reldesemtiv at the sampled time points during the study.
+Exploratory endpoints measured included the effect of reldesemtiv versus placebo on self-assessments of respiratory function made at home by the patient with help as needed by the caregiver; disease progression through quantitative measurement of speech production characteristics over time; disease progression through quantitative measurement of handwriting abilities over time; and the change from baseline in quality of life (as measured by the ALS Assessment Questionnaire-5) in patients on reldesemtiv.